A Giant List Of Common Social Fears

 Getting a compliment

 Many people feel awkward and flustered when they get a compliment.
 This may partially be because they feel put on the spot, and don't like the attention.
-They may feel awkward because they aren't sure if they should just say thank you, or if they need to be modest and try to brush it off.
-Hearing something good about ourselves can also stir up our emotions and make us feel off-balance, and then we can worry about how we look when we're in that state.
+They may feel uneasy because they aren't sure if they should just say thank you, or if they need to be modest and try to brush it off.
+Hearing something good about ourselves can also stir up our insecurities and make us feel off balance, and then we can worry about how we look when we're in that state.

 Giving someone a compliment

 You'd think it would be simple to say something positive about another person, but doing so can make some of us hesitate.
 How do you phrase the compliment?
 How will they react when they hear it?
 Will they think it was a weird thing for you to have said?
 It's one of those situations that feels just awkward enough that it can be easier to keep quiet instead.

 Whether it's a harsh put down or the most sensitively worded piece of constructive criticism, no one really loves hearing about their weaknesses.
 Most people feel anxious in situations where they might be told something bad about themselves.
 An example would be going into an annual performance evaluation meeting at work.
 Someone may avoid developing their talent because doing so will lead to them getting critiqued down the road.

 Having to reject or turn someone down